 III.
 The following additional provisions apply to possession or consumption of alcoholic beverages in Residential Facilities:

-A. Alcohol is not permitted in common areas of residence halls, unless an event has been approved through the College’s event registration process.
+A. Alcohol is prohibited in common areas of residence halls, unless an event has been approved through the university’s event registration process.
 Common areas include lobbies, lounges, bathrooms, kitchens and hallways of residential spaces.

 B. Freshman Residence Halls:

-2. Alcohol is not permitted in the public areas of freshman residences nor may functions with alcohol be scheduled in freshman residence halls.
+2. Alcohol is prohibited in the common areas of freshman residences.
+Functions with alcohol cannot be scheduled in freshman residence halls.

-D. Any person who desires to host and have alcohol available in his or her private residence hall room, apartment or lodge must register the event with the Office of Student Leadership Development if the number of individuals present is more than eight over the room, apartment, or lodge occupancy.
-Maximum occupancy restrictions of the room, apartment or lodge may not be exceeded.
+D. Any person who desires to host and have alcohol available in his or her private residence hall room, apartment or lodge must register the event with the Office of Student Leadership Development if the number of individuals present is more than eight over the room, or apartment occupancy.
+Maximum occupancy restrictions of the room, or apartment cannot be exceeded.

-Refer to Residence Life Contract for occupancy information.
+Refer to Residence Life Housing Contract for occupancy information.